ln5/draft-linus-trans-gossip-ct/draft-linus-trans-gossip-ct.md

 ### Privacy for HTTPS clients requesting STHs

-An HTTPS client that does not act as an auditor should only request an STH from a CT log that it accepts SCTs from.
+An HTTPS client that does not act as an auditor should only request an STH from a CT log that it accepts SCTs from [surely true for auditors, too?].
 An HTTPS client should regularly request an STH from all logs it is willing to accept, even if it has seen no SCTs from that log.